rancher/rancher-docs/docs/api/api-tokens.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/api/previous-rancher-api-versions/api-tokens"/>
 </head>

-Rancher `v2.8.0` introduced the [Rancher Kubernetes API](../api-reference.mdx) which can be used to manage Rancher resources through `kubectl`.
-In past Rancher versions `v2.7.x` and below you can access token resources through the previously used [web interface](https://ranchermanager.docs.rancher.com/v2.7/reference-guides/about-the-api).
+Rancher `v2.8.0` introduced the [Rancher Kubernetes API](../api-reference.mdx) which can be used to manage Rancher resources through `kubectl` or the [web interface](../previous-rancher-api-versions#enable-view-in-api).

 By default, some cluster-level API tokens are generated with infinite time-to-live (`ttl=0`).
 In other words, API tokens with `ttl=0` never expire unless you invalidate them.
 Tokens are not invalidated by changing a password.